-The average frequency rate of occupational accidents with absence was 2.7 per million working hours in 2017, compared with 3.0 in 2016, corresponding to a 10% decrease.
-There were no work-related fatalities in 2017, compared with one fatality in 2016.
-The performance improvement is mainly attributed to the mandatory training in product supply.
+The average frequency rate of occupational accidents with absence was 2.4 per million working hours in 2018, compared with 2.7 in 2017 due to a 8% decrease in the number of accidents.
+The decrease is mainly attributed to improved performance in the commercial units.
+In 2018, as in 2017, there were no work-related fatalities.
 Novo Nordisk works with a zero-injury mindset and has a long-term commitment to continuously improving safety performance.

-The number of business ethics reviews is recorded as the number of business ethics reviews and trend reports performed by Group Internal Audit in affiliates, production sites and headquarter areas.
-Any gaps between procedures and behaviour are identified and presented to Management and the Board of Directors as findings.
-An action plan for the closure of findings is agreed upon, and Group Internal Audit follows up on the implementation of the agreed actions before closing the findings.
+The number of business ethics reviews is recorded as the number of business ethics reviews performed by Group Internal Audit in subsidiaries, production sites and headquarter areas.
+Group Internal Audit will during a business ethics review, examine procedures and processes in place to ensure ethical behaviour.
+Any identified gaps in procedures, processes or behaviour are presented to Management and the Board of Directors as findings.
+An action plan to mitigate findings is agreed between Management and Group Internal Audit, and Group Internal Audit follows up on the implementation of the agreed actions before closing the findings.

-A total of 34 business ethics reviews were completed in 2017 with 130 findings, compared with 52 reviews with 234 findings in 2016.
-It is Group Internal Audit’s assessment that the overall business ethics compliance level is sound.
-Closure of findings progressed as planned, and there were no overdue findings as of 31 December 2017.
+A total of 33 business ethics reviews were completed in 2018 with 113 findings, compared to 34 reviews with 130 findings in 2017.
+Based on the completed business ethics reviews, it is Group Internal Audit’s assessment that the business ethics compliance level, in 2018 as in 2017, continued to be sound.
+Management action plans and closure of findings has progressed as planned, and there were no overdue management actions or findings at the end of the year.

 Facilitation is the internal audit process for assessing compliance with the Novo Nordisk Way.
-The assessment is based on review of documentation followed by an on-site visit where randomly selected employees, Management and stakeholders are interviewed.
-Any identified gaps related to the Novo Nordisk Way are presented to Management as findings.
-The facilitator and Management agree on an action plan to close the findings.
+The assessment is based on review of documentation and feedback from stakeholders followed by an on-site visit where randomly selected employees and management are interviewed.
+Any identified gaps related to the Novo Nordisk Way are presented to management as findings.
+The facilitators and management agree on an action plan to close the findings.
 The percentage of fulfilment of action points is measured as an average of timely closure of action points issued in the current year and the two previous years.
 The reason for using a three-year average as the basis for the calculation is that action lead times typically vary from a few months to more than a year.

-A total of 65 units were facilitated covering approximately 21,000 employees, of whom almost 3,000 were interviewed.
+A total of 63 units were facilitated covering approximately 17,000 employees, of whom almost 2,200 were interviewed.
 In addition, feedback on those units was collected from almost 700 stakeholders.
-Overall, the facilitations in 2017, as in 2016, showed a ‘high level’ of compliance with the Novo Nordisk Way.
+Overall, the facilitations in 2018, as in 2017, showed a ‘high level’ of compliance with the Novo Nordisk Way.
 Corrective actions and corresponding deadlines were agreed with local management for all actions.
-The main areas of improvement identified, covering approximately 60% of all findings, concerned Essential 2 ‘We set ambitious goals and strive for excellence’, Essential 5 ‘We build and maintain good relations with our key stakeholders’ and Essential 7 ‘We focus on personal performance’.
+The main areas of improvement that were identified, covering approximately 60% of all findings, concerned Essential 5 ‘We build and maintain good relations with our key stakeholders’, Essential 7 ‘We focus on personal performance and development’ and Essential 9 ‘We strive for agility and simplicity in everything we do’.
 The 10 Essentials are part of the Novo Nordisk Way.
-See p 17 for additional information.
+See pp 6–7 for additional information.

-The number of supplier audits concluded by Novo Nordisk’s Supplier Audit department includes the number of responsible sourcing audits and quality audits conducted in the areas of direct- and indirect-spend materials.
+The number of supplier audits concluded by Novo Nordisk’s Corporate Quality function includes the number of responsible sourcing audits and quality audits conducted among suppliers.

 The number of product recalls is recorded as the number of times Novo Nordisk has instituted a recall and includes recalls in connection with clinical trials.
-A recall can affect various countries but only counts as one recall.
+A recall can affect various countries.

-Novo Nordisk had six product recalls from the market in 2017, which is the same level as in 2016.
+Novo Nordisk had three product recalls from the market in 2018, compared with six in 2017.
 None of these recalls were critical.
 Local health authorities were informed in all instances to ensure that distributors, pharmacies, doctors and patients received appropriate information.

-The number of failed inspections is measured in relation to the US Food & Drug Administration (USFDA), the European Medicines Agency (EMA), the Japanese Pharmaceuticals & Medical Devices Agency (PMDA), Lloyd’s Register Quality Assurance (LRQA) and domestic authorities for strategic manufacturing sites.
+The number of failed inspections is measured in relation to the US Food & Drug Administration (USFDA), the European Medicines Agency (EMA), EU notified bodies (Lloyd’s Register Quality Assurance) and domestic authorities for strategic manufacturing sites.
 Failed inspections are defined as inspections where Warning Letters or EMA non-compliance letters related to GMP inspections are received, GMP/ISO certificates for strategic sites are lost, pre-approval inspections result in a Warning Letter, study conclusions are changed due to GCP/GLP inspection issues, or marketing or import authorisations are withdrawn due to inspection issues.
 Strategic sites are defined as the manufacturing sites in Brazil, China, Denmark, France and the US.

-In 2017, as in 2016, there were no failed inspections among those resolved at year-end.
-In 2017, 83 inspections were conducted compared with 74 in 2016.
-At year-end, 54 inspections had been passed and 29 were unresolved, as final inspection reports had not been received or the final authority acceptance was pending, which is normal.
-Follow-up on unresolved inspections will continue in 2018.
+In 2018, as in 2017, there were no failed inspections among those resolved at year-end.
+75 inspections were conducted in 2018 compared with 83 in 2017.
+At year-end, 55 inspections were passed and 20 were unresolved, as final inspection reports had not been received or the final authority acceptance was pending, which is normal.
+Follow-up on unresolved inspections continues in 2019.

 The data are collected through annual surveys carried out by external consultancy firms.